Jaskaran Malhotra: Early life

-Malhotra was born in Chandigarh, India, and captained Himachal Pradesh at under-19 level.
+Malhotra was born in Chandigarh, India, and captained Himachal Pradesh at the under-19 level.
 He immigrated to the United States in 2014, settling in New York City.

-USA career
+US career

 In January 2018, he was named in the United States squad for the 2017–18 Regional Super50 tournament in the West Indies.
 He made his List A debut for the United States against the Leeward Islands in the 2017–18 Regional Super50 on January 31, 2018.

 In August 2018, he was named in the United States' squad for the 2018–19 ICC World Twenty20 Americas Qualifier tournament in Morrisville, North Carolina.
 In October 2018, he was named in the United States' squads for the 2018–19 Regional Super50 tournament in the West Indies and for the 2018 ICC World Cricket League Division Three tournament in Oman.